ProcessEight/m23-example-modules/html/app/code/ProcessEight/ModuleManager/README.md

     - Perhaps something like a context object/array?
     - Each stage defines the data it needs
     - The Command class somehow knows this and asks for it(?), possibly by reading the context class
+- Perhaps we should start all over again and use traits instead of pipelines?
+    - The traits could contain arrays of command options and define the template variables
+    - A new command could be created by adding traits to a new command class
+- Perhaps we should start all over again and use standalone classes injected into (or inherited by) the command class instead of stages and pipelines?
+    - The standalone classes could contain arrays of command options and define the template variables
+    - ...and also contain all logic needed to fulfil its responsibility (i.e. Create a folder)
+    - A new command could be created by adding new standalone classes to a new command class (either by injecting or by extending the command class)